 The Swiss Society for Logic and Philosophy of Science appoints an award committee each year.
 The committee has full discretion to choose the award winner in accordance with the rules mentioned above.
 All its decisions are final.

 The annual award winner will receive the Paul Bernays Award during a special event of the Swiss Society for Logic and Philosophy of Science.
-The award 2020 includes prize money of 1000 CHF.
+The award for 2023 includes prize money of 1000 CHF.

 The winner of the 2019 Bernays award was